-I can speak authoritatively on Jamaican food since, not only do I eat it, I also prepare a few of the dishes.
-Thanks to my belated grandmother "Mammy" - an expert chef, mother and disciplinarian.
+I can speak authoritatively on Jamaican food since, not only do I eat it, I also prepare a few of the dishes myself :-) Thanks to my belated grandmother "Mammy" - an expert chef, mother and disciplinarian.

 Our food is truly a celebration of the diverse cultures we boast- but with a touch of novelty and innovation.

 The Arawaks [or Tainos]- the island's earliest recorded inhabitants, contributed the famous 'Jerk' idea.

 I learnt also that it was the English- who captured the island from the Spanish, that brought the concept of patties to the island.
 Today, Jamaican Patties are now a world favourite!

 The Indian influence is dominant in our curry dishes.
 Today, we not only have curry meats, but curried vegetables and fruits!

-Westmoreland provides a wide array of appealing curry dishes.
-Incidentally, my former high school- Curry Festival Manning's High, provides the venue.
+The annual Westmoreland Curry Festival provides a wide array of appealing curry dishes.
+Incidentally, my former high school- Manning's High, provides the venue.

 and Saltfish] I have not yet met a fellow Jamaican who does not relish